-I am a Registered Play Therapist (RPT) as well as the current secretary of the Association for Play Therapy (APT) local Orange County chapter.
+I am a Registered Play Therapist (RPT) as well as a former president elect of the Association for Play Therapy (APT) local Orange County chapter.

 From fetal development to the first few years of life, our brains are wired to intentionally and specifically favor nonverbal, sensoriaffective, relational experiences.
 An example of such an experience is a caregiver reaching to hold and rock his/her infant in reaction to the baby crying.
 The baby in turn, may cease crying and slowly fall asleep given that his/her distress has been alleviated by 1) the caregiver's affective (emotional) recognition and awareness that crying indicates distress as well as the need for relational comforting and 2) the caregiver's use of nonverbal, gentle, sensory tactics to soothe the child.
 When an interaction like this is effectively repeated and paired with instances of upregulated relational exchanges (like mutually shared and amplified joy or elation), the infant begins to internalize elements of this co-created, dynamic relationship.
 Over time, these interactions serve as a neural template for self-regulatory processes and what is known as the child's "internal working model," which refers to the conceptual framework a child utilizes to understand the world, his/her self, and others.
 Foundational self-regulatory patterns as well as this initial model persist into adulthood; at the end of the day--as adults--we are a collection of all of our life experiences from the time of conception onward.